Myriopteris aurea: Taxonomy

 Meanwhile, the development of molecular phylogenetic methods showed that the traditional circumscription of Cheilanthes is polyphyletic.
 Convergent evolution in arid environments is thought to be responsible for widespread homoplasy in the morphological characters traditionally used to classify it and the segregate genera that have sometimes been recognized.
 On the basis of molecular evidence, Amanda Grusz and Michael D. Windham revived the genus Myriopteris in 2013 for a group of species formerly placed in Cheilanthes.
 One of these was C. bonariensis; since the epithet aurea was not preoccupied, they transferred P. aurea to the genus to become Myriopteris aurea.

 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. bonariensis (H. aurea being preoccupied), as part of a program to consolidate the cheilanthoid ferns into that genus.

+Members of the genus Cheilanthes as historically defined (which includes Myriopteris) are commonly known as "lip ferns" due to the lip-like (false) indusium formed by the leaf margins curling over the sori.
+The common names golden lip fern and Bonaire lip fern refer to the epithets bestowed by Poiret and Willdenow, respectively.
+Lellinger, who referred to the species as N. aurea, called it golden cloak fern.
+Members of the genus Notholaena as historically defined are commonly known as "cloak ferns".
+The name of the genus is derived from Greek, meaning "false cloak", referring to the fact that the sori are not covered by well-differentiated tissue of the leaf margin.
+It has also been called slender cloak fern.

 Further molecular studies in Myriopteris demonstrated the existence of three well-supported clades within the genus.
 M. aurea belongs to what Grusz et al. informally named the covillei clade.
 M. aurea and the similar M. yatskievychiana are sister to the rest of the clade; all other members of the clade, except M. newberryi, belong to the "core covillei" clade, with leaves finely divided into bead-like segments, quite dissimilar to M. aurea.

-The common names golden lip fern and Bonaire lip fern refer to the epithets bestowed by Poiret and Willdenow, respectively.
-"Lip fern" comes from the position of the sporangia at the edge or lip of the leaf, typical of the genus.
-Lellinger, who referred to the species as N. aurea, called it golden cloak fern; "cloak fern" refers to the reflexed leaf margins of Notholaena, curled back on the sporangia.
-It has also been called slender cloak fern.
+Distribution and habitat

-Distribution and habitatMyriopteris aurea grows throughout Mexico except for Tabasco and the Yucatan Peninsula, where it is the most widespread and abundant fern in the country.
+Myriopteris aurea grows throughout Mexico except for Tabasco and the Yucatan Peninsula, where it is the most widespread and abundant fern in the country.
 The range extends slightly north into the United States, into Arizona, New Mexico, and Trans-Pecos Texas.
 In the east, it is found among the Greater Antilles and in Venezuela.
 To the south, it extends through Central America into South America and along the Andes Mountains, where it has been described as "one of the characteristic ferns of the Altiplano", as far south as Chile and Argentina, and east into Brazil, Paraguay and Uruguay.

 The species grows on dry, rocky slopes, and cliffs, soil banks, and shrubby hillsides.
 It tolerates a variety of different rocks, although it is comparatively uncommon on limestone.
 It is found at altitudes from 600 to 3800 m.

 Ecology and conservation

-The species is globally secure.
+The species is globally secure (G5).
 NatureServe does not assign conservation rankings for the three states of the United States at the northern edge of its range.